 Here is a list of rejoinders in Spanish to teach your students to give them an outlet for their energy: SPANISH REJOINDERS

-See more rejoinders in other languages on the Call-and-Response, Rejoinders and Passwords pull down on this Free Stuff page.
+See more rejoinders in other languages on the Call-and-Response, Rejoinders and Passwords section on this Free Stuff page.

 Giving students classroom jobs not only helps the teachers, but they can help make kids feel like useful members of the class.
 Classroom jobs not only help the classroom run more smoothly, they also change the affective component, making students feel more welcome.
 When they are contributing, students become vested in the success of the class.
 The result is often fewer behavior problems and less sabotage of the teacher’s efforts.
 Recruiting students to help in class has always been popular among teachers in the lower grades.
 Ben Slavic contributed by creating several unique classroom jobs for his world language classrooms.
 Since then, many teachers have adapted and adopted classroom jobs.